Captain America: The Captain: Plot

 Unable to cover Walker's actions further, the commission votes to suspend him from duty, only to be overruled by the sudden arrival of the President, who also insists on Rogers's release in gratitude for thwarting Viper's plot.
-Meanwhile, Flag Smasher, leader of the organization ULTIMATUM, fights against his own minions.
+Meanwhile, Flag-Smasher, leader of the organization ULTIMATUM, fights against his own minions.
 Escaping to an Arctic research station, he takes hostages and demands to speak with Captain America.
-Walker is sent, but Flag Smasher is incensed by the absence of the original Captain, and defeats Walker in combat.
+Walker is sent, but Flag-Smasher is incensed by the absence of the original Captain, and defeats Walker in combat.
 He allows Battlestar to leave with a warning that the world will be doomed in forty-eight hours time.
 Elsewhere, on the orders of the head commissioner's mysterious backer, Rogers is allowed to escape from confinement.
 Battlestar ignores orders from the commission, who give Walker up for dead, and seeks out Rogers to work together.
 With D-Man, they travel to the research station, where ULTIMATUM is in a battle with their founder.
-Confronting him and proving his identity, Rogers learns Flag Smasher quit his army on learning it was being financed by Johann Schmidt, the Red Skull, despite the man having died in Captain America's arms some years previously.
+Confronting him and proving his identity, Rogers learns Flag-Smasher quit his army on learning it was being financed by Johann Schmidt, the Red Skull, despite the man having died in Captain America's arms some years previously.
 On Schmidt's orders, ULTIMATUM have built a doomsday device meant to disable all electronic equipment across the world.
-Allying with Flag Smasher, Rogers and D-Man go to destroy the device, though D-Man is apparently killed in the attempt.
+Allying with Flag-Smasher, Rogers and D-Man go to destroy the device, though D-Man is apparently killed in the attempt.

-Returning to America, Rogers confronts the head commissioner, who is killed by a booby-trap in his office, while Walker is summoned to a meeting with the mysterious backer, who turns out to be identical to Steve Rogers, as well as behind the multiple organizations Walker has fought, before ordering them to kill him.
-Rogers makes his own way to the building, where he meets his doppelganger, who reveals he is indeed the Red Skull, restored to life in a clone of Rogers's body, and who has been responsible for Rogers resigning, Walker's investiture, and the abduction and murder of the Walkers, all to discredit Captain America and the American government.
-Rogers and Walker fight, with Rogers ultimately winning, at which point the Skull presents himself.
-As the villain gloats about how his new appearance will grant him anonymity, Walker manages to strike him with his shield, causing the Skull to inhale his own disfiguring dust, once again giving him a skull-like visage.
+Returning to America, Rogers confronts the head commissioner, who is killed by a booby-trap using the Skull's "dust of death" in his phone.
+Walker is summoned to a meeting with the mysterious backer, who turns out to be identical to Steve Rogers, as well as behind the multiple organizations Walker has fought.
+The fake Rogers orders a group of these agents to kill Walker, but the latter defeats them all.
+Rogers makes his own way to the building, where he encounters Walker; they fight, with Rogers ultimately winning, at which point his doppelganger reveals himself as the Red Skull, restored to life in a clone of Rogers's body, and as the one who has been responsible for Rogers resigning, Walker's investiture, and the abduction and murder of the Walkers, all to discredit Captain America and the American government.
+As the villain gloats, just before preparing to hit Rogers with a dose of his dust of death hidden in his cigarette, Walker manages to strike him with his shield.
+This causes the Skull to get exposed to his own poison; while it does not kill him, it disfigures his head into a skull-like visage.
 Despite Roger's efforts, however, the Skull still manages to escape.